 feel that they would like to try to pool their skills and their attitudes together with others behind common problems, because you need to create an environment in which people can feel confident to try things, and providing that support network to leaders and managers, it helps to develop that cultural capacity for change.

-So, that’s been our theory of change and the way we’re at an early stage of doing so. ,t for everyone, there is a benefit in creating a leadership community for innovation and – and entrepreneurship and creating a greater capacity within the network of organizations that support children.
+So, that’s been our theory of change and the way we’re at an early stage of doing so.
+For everyone, there is a benefit in creating a leadership community for innovation and – and entrepreneurship and creating a greater capacity within the network of organizations that support children.

 OLIVIA NEAL: You mentioned placement sufficiency.
 Could you tell us a little bit about what do you mean by that?